Relevant Region Sampling Strategy with Adaptive Heuristic for Asymptotically Optimal Path Planning: Introduction

-A representative sampling-based motion planning method called the RRT \cite{lavalle1998rapidly} uses the uniformly sampling strategy to generate the sample and utilizes a tree structure to perform the space searching.
-The RRT method takes a sample in the learning stage and connects it to the tree in the searching stage.
-But the RRT is not an asymptotically optimal planner, and the RRT* is proposed to solve this problem \cite{karaman2011sampling}.
-The new vertex of the RRT* will choose its parents in terms of the cost.
-And the rewire function can refine the current tree structure locally.
-Instead of rewiring the tree locally, the RRT\# \cite{arslan2013use} proposes to use a replanning function to propagate changes in the relevant part of the graph.
-However, the RRT* and RRT\# use the uniformly sampling strategy to produce samples in the whole state space, and it suffers from the low sampling efficiency.
-In their learning stage, uniformly sampling can provide a topology abstraction of the entire state space, though most planning problems do not need to learn the information of the entire state space.
-This article proposes to sample in a subset of the whole state space with a direct sampling method.
-Our method can make the learning stage more efficient, and the algorithm will concentrate on abstracting the most promising region.
+As widely used approaches when solving the planning problems in high-dimensional continuous environments, sampling-based path planning algorithms typically separate the planning process into two stages: sampling and searching \cite{khaksar2016application}.
+They samples randomly in the sampling stage, and then use these samples to construct a searching tree or a roadmap in the searching stage.
+Edge evaluation in the searching stage is necessary to ensure that each edge can be executed by the robot.
+However, edge evaluation can be expensive and a bottleneck for computation speed in most cases.
+Using inaccurate heuristics or inappropriate strategies can cause the planner to search irrelevant regions, which wastes computational resources and affects real-time performance.
+Representative sampling-based path planning methods, such as the RRT \cite{lavalle1998rapidly}, typically use uniform sampling to generate samples and utilize a tree structure to search the space.
+The RRT* algorithm \cite{karaman2011sampling}, an asymptotical version of RRT, selects parent vertices based on the cost-to-come value and rewires the tree structure.
+However, RRT* only refines the current tree structure locally.
+In contrast, the RRT\# \cite{arslan2013use} proposes to use a replanning function to propagate changes in the relevant part of the graph, rather than rewiring the tree locally.
+However, both the RRT* and RRT\# use uniform sampling to produce samples across the entire state space, leading to low sampling efficiency.
+Uniform sampling can provide a topology abstraction of the entire state space, however, planners do not need to know information about the entire state space in most planning problems.
+The uniform sampling method causes the planner to sample in redundant regions that do not contribute to the solution.
+As a result, this lead to unnecessary edge evaluations and wasted computations.
+To address the aforementioned problems, we present a direct sampling technique within a subset of the entire state space, enhancing the efficiency of the sampling stage and allowing the algorithm to concentrate on abstracting the most promising region and optimizing the overall performance.